MaysamPx/SQL-server-monitoring-with-query-store/README.md

 - Identifying queries and plans with parameterization problems
 - etc.

-These issues are not only a "problem" in database monitoring, but also in monitoring similar systems.
+These issues are not only a "problem" in database monitoring, but also in monitoring other software systems.
 In SQL Server, there are several tools including SQL Profiler, Activity Monitor and Standard Reports which can extract good information and somehow carry the load of a large part of the monitoring process.
 However, in the recent versions of this database (SQL Server 2016 onwards), a new tool called Query Store has been introduced.
 This tool tries to collect a history of query execution and execution plans and then generate a series of reports, which is why it was initially called "Flight data recorder".
 The basis of this tool seems to be this relatively old page [+link](https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/january/sql-server-uncover-hidden-data-to-optimize-application-performance) with useful queries.

  The diagram below illustrates the architecture of the Profiling process in Query Store:

  ![image](https://github.com/MaysamPx/SQL-server-monitoring-with-query-store/assets/13215181/207d9dac-de0c-4d61-ae76-f01c686e7670)

-> In this design, the "monitoring" process is implicitly and invisibly present wherever a query needs to be executed, meaning that the act of "monitoring" itself was a cross-cutting requirement in the design of this tool.
+> In this design, the "monitoring" process is implicitly and invisibly present wherever a query needs to be executed, meaning that the process of "monitoring" itself was a cross-cutting requirement in the design of this tool.

 One of the strengths of SQL Server is its query optimizer and its capabilities, which often, but not necessarily try to produce the best execution plan for queries [+link](https://learn.microsoft.com/en-us/sql/relational-databases/query-processing-architecture-guide?view=sql-server-ver16).
 In other words, before executing any query in the form of a Function or SP, the database produces an execution plan for it.
-Query store also listens for the production of these plans (Query plan in the diagram) and after production, keeps it along with the query text (Query text) in main memory under the title "Query plan and text".
+Query store also listens for the generation of these plans (Query plan in the diagram) and after production, keeps it along with the query text (Query text) in main memory under the title "Query plan and text".

 As another parallel and separate task, it also writes and buffers the details of query execution under the title "Query runtime statistics" in memory.
 This information buffered in main memory is stored asynchronously in a relational database and eventually stored on disk.

-The Query Store tool is available through new versions of SSMS and can be configured with various settings, including the periods for Profiling, the size of the Log files, the duration of Log retention, etc. The process of setting up and initial configuration is explained straightforwardly [here](https://www.sqlshack.com/sql-server-query-store-overview/) and suggested settings and some important tips are also provided [here](https://learn.microsoft.com/en-us/sql/relational-databases/performance/best-practice-with-the-query-store?view=sql-server-ver16).
+The Query Store tool is available through new versions of SSMS and can be configured with various settings, including the periods for Profiling, the size of the Log files, the duration of Log retention, etc. The process of initial configuration is explained straightforwardly [here](https://www.sqlshack.com/sql-server-query-store-overview/) and suggested settings and some important tips are also provided [here](https://learn.microsoft.com/en-us/sql/relational-databases/performance/best-practice-with-the-query-store?view=sql-server-ver16).

 Once you have configured this tool, you will have access to the following categories of reports: